Terms and Conditions

 Your attention in particular is drawn to clause 6 of these terms and conditions

 1. Peach Law Limited

 1.1 Your contract is with Peach Law Limited (“the Company, we or us”), a limited liability company incorporated in England and Wales under number 09251243 and not with any officer, employee, consultant or any person connected with the Company, who delivers the services on behalf of the Company.

-1.2 We are regulated by the Claims Management Regulator in respect of regulated claims management activities, Any solicitors employed are non – practising solicitors.
+1.3 We are regulated by the Financial Conduct Authority in respect of regulated claims management activities.

 2.1 You will be appointed a Relationship Manager who will be responsible for ensuring that the service to you is of the highest possible quality.